DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 Devices are available in AY21/22 to support care leavers and children with supported by a social worker who:

 * are aged between 16 and 25 years old
-* do not have access to a laptop or tablet from their LA, or any other source
+* do not have access to a laptop or tablet from their LA, or any other source.

+If you need to query your allocation, [contact us](/get-support).